 - Fixed or Increasing Death Benefit

 - Universal Life (Protection and Cash Value)

 - Growth of cash value based on a declared interest rate.

 - Indexed Universal Life (Protection and Cash Value)

 - Growth of cash value based on index-lined interest rates typically subject to a growth cap and a floor.

 How much life Insurance do I need?

-It honestly all depends on your unique needs.
-Our life “needs analysis” will help determine the amount of money that your family may need.
-This amount will vary for each family based on expenses/debts, assets, and each specific estate planning situation.
-While many insurance providers recommend a policy equivalent to five times your annual income, it may be best to speak with an expert before deciding on an appropriate level of coverage.
+It all depends on your unique needs.
+Our life “needs analysis” will help determine the proper amount of money that your family may need.
+This amount will vary for each family based on income levels, expenses/debts, assets and each unique estate planning situation.
+While many insurance professionals recommend a policy equivalent to five times your annual income, it may be best to speak with an one of our experts before deciding on an appropriate level of coverage.